 A summary of our investment strategy and the factors that lead to our success

-This is the range that enables us to take best advantage of our experience and track record of enhancing value, improving asset performance, and aggregating assets that may attract the interest of institutional buyers.
+Within this is the range, BCE is best positioned to take advantage of our experience and track record of enhancing value, improving asset performance, and aggregating assets that may attract the interest of institutional buyers.

 We acquire underperforming multifamily real estate assets that are in select submarkets.
 These are properties where we can add value through capital improvement programs, rehabilitation, professional property management, and repositioning.

 The assets we acquire provide opportunities to reposition, add value, and increase cash flow.
 The critical success factors that we believe provide a competitive advantage to our strategy are:

 - Our leadership has a significant track record, having completed over $7 billion of multifamily acquisitions over a combined 100+ years of experience;

 - Conservative investment strategies; experience, expertise, and ownership track record developed and proven through multiple real estate cycles;